ajoseph12/MLDM_Project/Project_info.md

 Dataset Representation
 ----------------------
-- Structured way : in the form of sequences.
+1. Structured way : in the form of sequences.
 We wiil have to implement an algo based on Freeman's Code.
 ⋅⋅*  The idea is, you have a matrix of pixels, we begin at the top left of the matrix.
 Once you
 - Numerical way : using Deep Learning

+1. dsfsdfsf
+..

 To be Contd...

+1. First ordered list item
+2. Another item
+⋅⋅* Unordered sub-list.
+1. Actual numbers don't matter, just that it's a number ⋅⋅1.
+Ordered sub-list
+4. And another item.

+⋅⋅⋅You can have properly indented paragraphs within list items.
+Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).

+⋅⋅⋅To have a line break without a paragraph, you will need to use two trailing spaces.⋅⋅ ⋅⋅⋅Note that this line is separate, but within the same paragraph.⋅⋅ ⋅⋅⋅(This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)

+* Unordered list can use asterisks
+- Or minuses
++ Or pluses